Rodgers sets team record as Packers hold off Browns 24-22 - NewsBreak

 Rodgers sets team record as Packers hold off Browns 24-22

-GREEN BAY, Wis. — (AP) — Rasul Douglas and the Green Bay Packers’ pass defense didn't let the Cleveland Browns spoil Aaron Rodgers’ milestone day.

-Rodgers surpassed Brett Favre to become Green Bay's all-time leader in touchdown passes, and the Packers intercepted Baker Mayfield four times in a 24-22 victory over the Cleveland Browns on Saturday.
-Cleveland nearly came all the way back from a 12-point second-half deficit before Douglas' second interception of the day sealed the game with 43 seconds left.
+GREEN BAY, Wis.
+(AP) — Aaron Rodgers surpassed Brett Favre to become Green Bay’s all-time leader in touchdown passes and the Packers intercepted Baker Mayfield four times in a 24-22 victory over the Cleveland Browns on Saturday.

-"We've got to do a better job of closing games out," Rodgers said.
-"Our defense has closed out a lot of games, the last two weeks stopping that 2-point conversion (in a 31-30 victory at Baltimore) and Rasul coming up with that big pick.
-It's nerve racking, but winning is difficult in this league."

 Rodgers went 24 of 34 for 202 yards with three touchdown passes to increase his career total to 445.
 Favre threw 508 touchdown passes during his Hall of Fame career, 442 of them with Green Bay.

-But it was Green Bay’s defense that clinched this victory by sacking Mayfield five times and forcing him into his first career four-interception performance.
-All three touchdowns by the Packers (12-3) came after Mayfield interceptions.
+But it was Green Bay’s defense that sealed this victory by sacking Mayfield five times and forcing him into his first career four-interception performance.
+All three of the Packers’ touchdowns came after Mayfield interceptions.
+The Packers (12-3) sealed the victory when Rasul Douglas picked off his second pass of the day with 43 seconds left.

-“It was just missed throws,” Mayfield said.
-“Uncharacteristic, and I hurt this team.
-That’s the most frustrating thing for me, because I thought our defense played tremendous against a really, really good offense.
-But when you turn the ball over on your own territory, in the red zone and around midfield and give them extra opportunities, they’re going to take advantage of it.”

 Mayfield was 21 of 36 for 222 yards with two touchdowns as well as those four picks in his return from the reserve/COVID-19 list, which caused him to miss a 16-14 loss to the Las Vegas Raiders on Monday.